Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Select

 Similarly, both the Command buttons have only one common Event, the Click Event.
-Hence, their Code also can be combined into a single step, like the following code segment:
+Hence, their Code can also be combined into a single step, like the following code segment:

 Select Case ctl.Name